bob123456678/TrainControl/Readme.md

         - Accessories with invalid addresses will now be automatically removed from the internal database at startup
         - Simplified the `newSwitch` and `newSignal` API methods in `MarklinControlStation` to only require the logical address
     - UI
-        - Moved the "quick find locomotive" option to the pagination right-click menu
+        - Moved the "quick find locomotive" option to the toolbar Locomotives menu
+        - Control+D is now a shortcut to add new locomotives
         - Updated text labels in track diagrams to match the UI font
         - Improved the formatting of the active locomotive button/page indicator
     - Fixed bug where the second address of a 3-way switch could erroneously be named a signal